flancian/garden/index.md

   - [[Person]]: contains links to nodes about [[people]].
   - [[Agora]]: I write about the Agora often, in the Agora of course :) This node, like all and the Agora proper, is a [[work in progress]] -- but it should be a reasonable starting point to understand what the [[Agora]] is and what it tries to achieve.
   - [[Commons]]: the [[Free]] [[Commons]] is an ideal that the Agora tries to uphold and represent for the benefit of its users and all sentient beings.
 A lot of my writing has to do with the Commons in one way or another.
-  - #go: this tag is an Agora action that marks URLs as canonical for a given node.
-It lets users jump to the URL by visiting e.g. [[go/agora]].
+  - #go: this tag marks URLs as canonical for a given node.
+The associated Agora action then lets users jump to the URL by visiting e.g. [[go/agora]].

 Beyond checking the resources in the nodes proper (mostly text notes), remember to check for [[links]] in and out of each context established through use.